mfelipe/go-feijoada/schema-repository/README.md

 - Retrieve schemas by name and version
 - Delete schemas when they're no longer needed

-The service uses Redis or Valkey as the backend storage system, making it fast and reliable.
+The service uses Redis or Valkey as repository for low-latency operation and low resource consumption for this scenario.

 ## Features

 - **Semantic Versioning**: Store multiple versions of the same schema
 - **RESTful API**: Simple HTTP interface for schema management using [gin-gonic/gin](https://github.com/gin-gonic/gin)
-- **Flexible Storage**: Support for both Redis and Valkey backends
+- **Flexible Repository**: Support for Redis and Valkey backends (not using Valkey compatible Redis client for both)
 - **Health Checks**: Built-in health check endpoints using [tavsec/gin-healthcheck](https://github.com/tavsec/gin-healthcheck)
 - **Configurable**: Easy configuration via YAML files and environment variables